CAO Flathead - Band

 Anyway, I take my newly powered lighter and toast the crap out of the foot of this CAO Flathead.
 I damn near burnt it to a crisp.
 Then I slowly started drawing some smoke down through the barrel and it began to open up and the draw was exceptional.
 See, I knew a box press would draw just fine.

-The first third on this cigar burned and drew flawlessly.
+The first third of this cigar burned and drew flawlessly.
 I just sat there and watched the smoke roll off of this thing.
-The ash never really held longer than 3/4″ of though.
-To me that’s always disappointing, but sometimes it can’t be helped.
+The ash never really held longer than 3/4″ of an inch though.
+To me, that’s always disappointing, but sometimes it can’t be helped.
 The second third on this CAO Flathead continued the perfect burn.
-I was trying to get the ash over an inch and I got really close, but I got the cigar burning too hot and of course the ash fell on my left and shattered all over my shorts.
+I was trying to get the ash over an inch and I got really close, but I got the cigar burning too hot and of course, the ash fell on my left and shattered all over my shorts.
 I figured I would try again so I can get a good picture of a decent ash.
-So during the 2nd & final third I held the ash as long as I could only for it to fall at nearly the same spot on my shorts.
+So during the 2nd & final third, I held the ash as long as I could only for it to fall at nearly the same spot on my shorts.
 I guess I’m just not meant to hold long ashes.
 It’s not my calling.
-Luckily despite the average length ashes this cigar burned perfectly all the way through.
+Luckily despite the average length ashes, this cigar burned perfectly all the way through.
 The line never got wavy, it wasn’t razor sharp, but it never got uneven either.
 So I’ll call that a win!

 Flavor